aztrocord/API-Webserver/README.md

   - **Login**: Registered users can log in using their credentials.

 - **Profile Management**:
-  - **View Profile**: Users can view their profile information including submitted applications.
+  - **View Profile**: Users can view their profile information on their account.
-  - **Edit Profile**: Users can update their personal information and application details.
+  - **Edit Profile**: Users can update their personal information on their account.
+  - **Delete Profile**: Users can delete their profile.

 - **Application Submission**:
   - **Add Application**: Users can add new application records, including details such as GPA, GRE scores, and application status.
+  - **View Applications**: Users can view other people's applications and compare their stats.
   - **Update Application**: Users can edit their existing application details.
   - **Delete Application**: Users can remove an application if needed.